 Overall, if you can take a creative approach to identifying your needs, it’s likely that your therapist will be supportive of these modifications.
 There’s no “wrong way” to settle in to the space, so think about what works well for you and then ask if it’s an option.

 6. Ease into the session.
 It can sometimes feel abrupt to sit down and start talking right away.
 It can help to spend a few minutes at the beginning by shifting into the space and mindset of therapy.
 Ask your therapist if he/she would be open to guiding you through a relaxation exercise.
 This might mean engaging in a mindfulness meditation, guided imagery, deep breathing, or a body scan.
 These can be powerful ways to slow down and clear your mind.
-Starting with a meditation sets up your “baseline” so that if you do become emotionally activated when exploring difficult topics in session, you can always return to the soothing activity again to calm down.
+Starting with a meditation sets up your “baseline” so that if you do become emotionally activated when exploring difficult topics in therapy session, you can always return to the soothing activity again to calm down.
 It can also help to end session with a similar grounding exercise, so that you feel rooted and stable before going back out into the “real world.”

 7. Consider your relationship with your therapist.
 In order to be vulnerable in someone’s presence, you have to feel safe.
 The nature of the client-therapist relationship might take some getting used to, and at first it might feel like you’re opening up to a stranger.
 It can take time to get to know their personality and establish trust.